-The City's financial statements are for the year ended September 30, 2017.
-However, the information contained in this note is based on information for the Length of Service Awards Program as of October 1, 2016, which is the date of the most recent actuarial valuation and the measurement date of the total pension liability.
+The City's financial statements are for the year ended September 30, 2018; however, the information contained in this note is based on information for the Length of Service Awards Program as of October 1, 2017, which is the date of the most recent actuarial valuation and the measurement date of the total pension liability.

-The City provides pension benefits for all eligible volunteer firefighters of the City of Lake Worth through a singleemployer defined benefit LOSAP.
+The City provides pension benefits for all eligible volunteer firefighters of the City through a single-employer defined benefit LOSAP.
 The program began on October 1, 1990 and was established and can be amended by City Council.
 The program provides municipally-funded pension-like benefits at no cost to eligible volunteer firefighters.
 The City is the sponsor of the program.
 The City no longer offers LOSAP to new volunteer firefighters.